nikicahecimovic/web-scraper/README.md

 ## Usage

+1. Replace the url in the scrapper.js to the desired car listing.

-1. Run the scraper:
+2. Run the scraper:
     ```sh
     node scraper.js
     ```

-2. The script will launch a headless browser, navigate to the specified URL, and extract the car details.
+3. The script will launch a headless browser, navigate to the specified URL, and extract the car details.
 The extracted details will be printed to the console.

 ## Project Structure

-my-scraper/
-├── .gitignore
-├── package.json
-├── package-lock.json
-├── README.md
-└── scraper.js

 - `.gitignore`: Specifies files and directories to be ignored by Git.
 - `package.json`: Contains project metadata and dependencies.